offsite postmortem.

 What we learned trying to win a hackathon during an offsite.

-We just wrapped an intense 48-hour hackathon + offsite combo, driving Cerebras' in-house AI coding agents + other SOTA coding harnesses against complex challenges.
+We just wrapped an intense 48-hour hackathon + offsite combo, running Cerebras' in-house AI coding agents and other SOTA coding harnesses on hard, real-world coding problems.

 The results speak for themselves: Cerebras employees took 4 out of the top 6 spots, including first and second place, at the GTM Hackathon in Utah.